luispuerto/luispuerto-net/_posts/2018-10-18-de-facebooking.md

 ## How?

 If you want to know how I delete the content of my Facebook :toilet: account, it's really easy.
-I just installed on my Chrome browser the [Delete All Facebook Post](https://chrome.google.com/webstore/detail/delete-all-facebook-posts/mnjffgbbcofcajpmooahlcnjgpfmpifk?hl=en) extension and then I begin to wipe posts and likes year by year.
+I just installed on my Chrome browser the Delete All Facebook Post (no longer online) extension and then I begin to wipe posts and likes year by year.
 I have to use it more than a couple of times each year —sometimes when things were really stuck, i.e. I had too much activity during a period of time, I had to pass it like 5 times and sometimes I used it on specific months with a lot of content at lower speed.

 {% include figure image_path="/assets/images/blog/2018/Screen-Shot-2018-10-16-at-12.21.06.png" alt="Facebook :toilet: Activity Log" caption="Facebook :toilet: Activity Log" %}